 If you know your way around a shower system, you can try and tackle this project yourself.
 The easiest way would be to buy a prefabricated unit and a generator for around $2,800.
 But no matter how handy you are, you’ll still need to hire a local plumber and local electrician to get everything hooked up.

 It’s best to opt for a professional installer, as this will save you time when it comes to handling multiple different contractors to get one project done.

 A steam shower goes in place of an existing shower, has an opening at the top, and functions as both a shower and a source of steam (at around 110 F).
 Because steam is involved, steam showers are classified as wet heat.
 (Pro Tip: Never run the steam for more than 20 minutes at a time, as you may start to feel overheated and like you live in a swamp.)

-Ensure that there is a way to flush out excess water from the generator.
-There will either be a bin you can pull to dump water down the drain, or a simple button if your generator is hooked up to a drainage pipe.
+Ensure there’s a way to flush out excess water from the generator.
+There will either be a bin you can pull to dump water down the drain or a simple button if your generator is hooked up to a drainage pipe.

 Ideally, you’ll want to drain after every shower, but there will be a mark on the generator that shows how much water it can hold.
 Failing to drain the generator can lead to automatic shut-offs or damage.